JaMa-95/PiRadio/README.md

 Use the webapp to change to settings or control the radio.

 # Known Issues
-Raspbian OS Lite not working because of VLC player.
+- Raspbian OS Lite not working because of VLC player.
+-  make Software run as a service.
+Not working because sound is playing with user rights

+# helpful links

 https://learn.adafruit.com/adafruit-i2s-stereo-decoder-uda1334a/raspberry-pi-usage
 https://raspberrypi.stackexchange.com/questions/639/how-to-get-pulseaudio-running